eps90/req2cmd-bundle/README.md

 I was able to recognize command from route parameters and convert to the command instance.

 This bundle **works** but still needs a lot of work to work in each case.
-I hope that things like custom command bus, customer serializer or event completely framework-agnostic code will be available soon.
+I hope that things like custom command bus or even completely framework-agnostic code will be available soon.
 Every contribution is welcome!